 There are so many places to eat in Canberra.
 Every time you look up there's another one.
 Op!
 There is another one.
 This is a small and concise collection of our all time favourites.

 Monster kitchen and bar

-The Monster sits on our ground floor.
-She is open from 6.30AM to 1AM every day.
-She is open to everyone for all occasions at all times with a menu that changes with the seasons.
+The Monster sits on the ground floor of the Nishi building.
 Crumpets for breakfast, bánh mi for lunch and some of everything for dinner.

 |Where||On the ground floor of Hotel Hotel.
 You can enter via reception at 25 Edinburgh Avenue or up the Grand Stair via Phillip Law street.|

 A favourite dinner place in the precinct - sit at the bar next to the open kitchen and tell the chef a good story and they might sneak you a little something something they've been working on.

 From their open kitchen they serve up shared plates made from locally sourced produce.
 It’s at once a café and restaurant and wears both hats thoughtfully and with grace.